Rules Mate

 Who must comply

 All APP entities (Australian Government agencies and organisations with annual turnover >$3M, plus carved-in entities).
-Small business exemption is set to be removed by 10 December 2026.
+Removal of the small business exemption is proposed in a future privacy reform tranche — not yet law.

 What triggers it